VanessaC8/E101-Lesson-9-Starter/README.md

-# C2C Elite 101 Python Environment
+# C2C Elite 101: Lesson 9 Code

-This project provides a Python development environment pre-configured for use with [GitHub Codespaces](https://docs.github.com/en/codespaces).
-Students can create Codespaces from this repository whenever they need to code in Python for this course
+This project contains starter code for the activity in lesson 9

 ## Getting Started